Anomalous Higgs oscillations mediated by Berry curvature and quantum metric: Twisted bilayer graphene.

 The electric field is chosen to be linearly polarized along the x direction.
 We found similar results for polarizations along $\hat{x}+\hat{y}$ and $\hat{y}$ directions.
 We consider the case where the electromagnetic pulse is directly incident on the sample and that there is no supercurrent so that the linear contributions discussed in the main text vanish when the contributions from the two valleys are summed.
 The main geometric contribution then comes from the quantum metric $g_{ij}(\mathbf{k})A^iA^j$.
-The twisting of the Anderson pseudospins is strongest along the Fermi surface \cite{Chou2017}.
-Hence, in calculating the Higgs mode, we summed over $\mathbf{k}$ along the Fermi surface.

-Figure \ref{fig1} (b) shows the conventional contribution to the Higgs mode for the chemical potential $\mu=-2.0$ meV, which is in the neighborhood of half-filling where the superconductivity is observed in TBG.
-This contribution is proportional to the band curvature $\partial_{k_i}\partial_{k_j}\varepsilon_\mathbf{k}$.
-For comparison, figure \ref{fig1} (c) shows both the geometric (blue curve) and conventional (red curve) contributions.
-We see that the geometric contribution is an order of magnitude larger than the conventional one.